reuissir/Domain-Adaptation-w-Neural-Style-Transfer/README.md

 # Domain-Adaptation-w-Neural-Style-Transfer
-Bridging the gap between reality and simulation through neural style transfer.
-Domain adaptation of the source domain(VKITTI) to (BDD100k).
+Bridging the gap between the source domain(VKITTI) and the target domain (BDD100k) through neural style transfer applied synthetic data

 #### Problem at hand:
 - Expensive cost of producing various datasets.
 - YOLOv5 trained on KITTI + VKITTI performs well on KITTI dataset, however, fails to produce promising results when tested on BDD100k.

 #### Cause:
 - Difference in scenery(background/environment, lighting conditions)